Sales & Rental Process for MPDUs

 If, towards the end of the 180-day priority market period, it appears MPDUs will remain after all the names provided by P&Z have been exhausted, the applicant must contact P&Z to discuss next steps.

 Sales and Rental Process

-The sales and rental agent is a partner in helping P & Z enforce the MPDU program rules.
-P & Z does its best to qualify applicants as “eligible” under the law, but the sales agent is a resource to help ensure the MPDU program serves the households it is intended to serve.
+The sales and rental agent is a partner in helping P&Z enforce the MPDU program rules.
+P&Z does its best to qualify applicants as “eligible” under the law, but the sales agent is a resource to help ensure the MPDU program serves the households it is intended to serve.
 Each household certified as “eligible” receives an MPDU Eligibility Certificate (for sales, for rental, or for both).
-The primary eligibility criteria are below; if the sale agent discovers a potential purchaser no longer meets these eligibility criteria, please notify P & Z right away:
+The primary eligibility criteria are below; if the sales agent discovers a potential purchaser no longer meets these eligibility criteria, please notify P&Z right away: